aveq-research/videoparser-ng/DEVELOPERS.md

 - `VideoParser` is an API that provides a simple interface for extracting bitstream properties from a video file.
 It is implemented as a basic frame-by-frame reader that itself is using ffmpeg standard API calls to read the video.
 - VideoParserCli is a command-line interface for VideoParser.
 It is implemented by using VideoParser API calls to extract the bitstream properties, and then printing them to the console in JSON format.
 - ffmpeg is cloned and has a separate branch checked out.
+- `libaom` is also cloned and has a separate branch checked out, with modifications to support the extraction of bitstream properties.

 To pass extra information from the ffmpeg part to the VideoParser part, we use the `SharedFrameInfo` struct to store the bitstream properties like QP values, motion vectors, etc. The definition is in `VideoParser/include/shared.h`, and it is included in ffmpeg as well, via an extra side data type `AV_FRAME_DATA_VIDEOPARSER_INFO`.